marcospampi/unity-jointed-model/README.md

 Special thanks to Moses for his research and aid way before this thing was in my mind, GeneralKid101 and gbMichelle.

-One more special thank to TheChunkierBean whose gave me the idea.
+One more special thank to TheChunkierBean , he gave me the idea.